See a list of Phlebotomy Programs by Clicking Here!

 An associate's degree or program certification along with internship hours are typically required and vary by state.
 State boards of occupational licensing and one's school of choice should be able to provide a student with state registration or licensing requirements.
 Phlebotomy programs are either accredited by the National Accrediting Agency of Clinical Laboratory Sciences or the American Society for Clinical Pathology.

+In a recent survey performed by the Department of Labor, a large sample of phlebotomy technicians were asked about their daily activities.
 Those wishing to pursue a career in phlebotomy must have/be able to:

 - Steady Hands